The Reporter (newspaper): Coverage

 The Reporter places a strong emphasis on local news and is known as a "hyperlocal" newspaper, meaning it covers almost exclusively news and events relevant only to the people in the communities it serves, and rarely covers news outside those communities regardless of the magnitude.

 It also has an award-winning sports section that covers local high-school and college athletics.
 Some subscribers get the newspaper solely for this section, called Sports Southwest.

 The newspaper's arts and entertainment section, Out & About, includes movie reviews, an events calendar, and the occasional restaurant review.
 The section received second place in its class (Division C, which includes the largest non-daily newspapers in Illinois) in 2008 from the Illinois Press Association.

-Staff

-Its managing editor is Joe Boyle, assisted by reporter Dermot Connolly and a handful of freelance reporters, photographers and columnists.